AndreasChristensen89/salary_struggle/README.md

 - USER STORIES - DONE
 - Add all products and items to deployed site - DONE
 - Test email works for purchases on deployed site - DONE
+- Add added specific img dimension in interviewer all and detail page for big boss due to image being wider - DONE

 - images alt's added via template tags from the backend
 - Add that endurance is not added to fight and that max endurance is 24
-- Add added specific img dimension in interviewer all and detail page for big boss due to image being wider

 - Add HTML tests
 - No links to other websites with high quality
 - Explain why this type of marketing was used

-NOTE:
-Game runs best on screens that are minimum 320 * 480px Microsoft Lumia 550, JioPhone 2
+- Write introdution in readme